mishankov/yahttp/README.md

 - `query` - request query params.
 Example: `{"param1": "val", "param2": "val2"}`
 - `encodeQueryParams` - parameters for `encodeQuery` function that encodes query params.
 [More](https://nim-lang.org/docs/uri.html#encodeQuery%2CopenArray%5B%5D%2Cchar)
 - `body` - request body as a string.
 Example: `"{\"key\": \"value\"}"`.
 Is not available for `get`, `head` and `options` procedures
+- `files` - array of files to upload.
+Every file is a tuple of multipart name, file name, content type and content
+- `sreamingFiles` - array of files to stream from disc and upload.
+Every file is a tuple of multipart name and file path
 - `auth` - login and password for basic authorization.
 Example: `("login", "password")`
 - `timeout` - stop waiting for a response after a given number of milliseconds. `-1` for no timeout, which is default value
 - `ignoreSsl` - no certificate verification if `true`